-Convergence insufficiency occurs when your eyes don't turn inward properly while you're focusing on a nearby object.
-When you read or look at a close object, your eyes should converge — turn inward together to focus — so that they provide binocular vision and you see a single image.
-But if you have convergence insufficiency, you won't be able to move your eyes inward to focus normally.
+Convergence insufficiency occurs when your eyes don't work together while you're trying to focus on a nearby object.
+When you read or look at a close object, your eyes need to turn inward together (converge) to focus.
+This gives you binocular vision, enabling you to see a single image.

-Convergence insufficiency is usually diagnosed in school-age children and adolescents.
-Convergence insufficiency can cause difficulty with reading, which may make parents or teachers suspect that the child has a learning disability, instead of an eye disorder.
-Treatments are usually effective for convergence insufficiency.
+Convergence insufficiency can cause difficulty with reading.
+This may make parents or teachers suspect that a child has a learning disability, instead of an eye disorder.